 TCED 5010: PROFESSIONAL PREPARATION SEMINAR

 Prerequisite: An approved, signed degree or certification plan on file in the SoE.
-This course is designed to assist students with degrees to connect all facets of teacher certification in order to make a successful entry into their chosen educational field.
+Assists students with degrees to connect all facets of teacher certification in order to make a successful entry into their chosen educational field.